-- The area that the Multi-Unit Court occupies must conform to the base district standards for Lot Measurements and Setbacks. - The total frontage of a multi-unit court may not exceed 300 ft in aggregate length along any single thoroughfare. - Multi-unit courts may not contain public or private - Multi-unit courts can be configured in one of three ways: - i.
-Corner-Courts are built entirely on a corner-lot or are assembled from lots with combined frontage on two intersecting thoroughfares. - ii.
-Through-Courts are built entirely on a throughlot or are assembled from lots with combined frontage on two non-intersecting thoroughfares. - iii.
-Interior-Courts are built entirely on a lot with frontage on only one thoroughfare, or from lots with combined frontage on only one thoroughfare. - Parking lots within any multi-unit court may provide no more than one parking space per unit. - Parking within a multi-use court must be set back from all abutting thoroughfares by no less than 30 ft with the exception of alleys. - The courtyard at the center of a multi-unit court must be at least 20 ft wide on its shortest side, and have an area not smaller than 1000 sf and not larger than 10,890 sf (1/4 acre). - A courtyard with 4 or more sides must directly front on a thoroughfare or alley on at least one side and no more than 2 sides. - A courtyard with 3 sides must directly front on a thoroughfare or alley on only one side. - A multi-use court must consist of at least 4 and no more than 20 buildings of the same building type. - No building may orient a rear wall towards the courtyard or any thoroughfare, except alleys. - Individual building lots within the Multi-Unit Court are not subject to the lot measurement and building setback standards for the base district. - Pedestrian walkways and sidewalks providing access within a multi-use court shall not exceed 10 ft wide.
+- Parking lots within any multi-unit court may provide no more than one parking space per unit. - Parking within a multi-use court must be set back from all abutting Roads by no less than 30 ft with the exception of alleys. - The courtyard at the center of a multi-unit court must be at least 20 ft wide on its shortest side, and have an area not smaller than 1000 sf and not larger than 10,890 sf (1/4 acre). - A courtyard with 4 or more sides must directly front on a Public Road or alley on at least one side and no more than 2 sides. - A courtyard with 3 sides must directly front on a Public Road or alley on only one side. - A multi-use court must consist of at least 4 and no more than 20 buildings of the same building type. - No building may orient a rear wall towards the courtyard or any Public Road, except alleys. - Individual building lots within the Multi-Unit Court are not subject to the lot measurement and building setback standards for the base district. - Pedestrian walkways and sidewalks providing access within a multi-use court shall not exceed 10 ft wide.